zira-git/linux64-asm/README.md

 ### Running ASM
 - ### Run the command: as filename.asm -o filename.o
-- ### And then run this command with GCC: gcc -o filename filename.o -nostdlib -static
+- ### And then compile with GCC: gcc -o filename filename.o -nostdlib -static
 - ### And you will get a nice executable file that can be ran with: ./filename
 - ###### MAKE SURE YOU HAVE GCC INSTALLED!